Erotic literature: Early periods

 The oldest found love poem is Istanbul 2461, circa 2000 BCE, an erotic monologue written by a female speaker directed to king Shu-Sin.

-In ancient Sumer, a whole cycle of poems revolved around the erotic lovemaking between the goddess Inanna and her consort Dumuzid the Shepherd.
+In ancient Sumer, a whole cycle of poems revolved around the erotic sex between the goddess Inanna and her consort Dumuzid the Shepherd.

 In the Hebrew Bible, the Song of Songs, found in the last section of the Tanakh, celebrates sexual love, giving "the voices of two lovers, praising each other, yearning for each other, proffering invitations to enjoy".

 Many erotic poems have survived from ancient Greece and Rome.
 The Greek poets Straton of Sardis and Sappho of Lesbos both wrote erotic lyric poems.
 The poet Archilochus wrote numerous satirical poems filled with obscene and erotic imagery.
 Erotic poems continued to be written in Hellenistic and Roman times by writers like Automedon (The Professional and Demetrius the Fortunate), Philodemus (Charito) and Marcus Argentarius.
 Roman erotic poets included Catullus, Propertius, Tibullus, Ovid, Martial and Juvenal, and the anonymous Priapeia.
 Some later Latin authors such as Joannes Secundus also wrote erotic verse.

 Haft Peykar (هفت پیکر) also known as Bahramnameh (بهرامنامه, The Book of Bahram) is a romantic epic by the Persian poet Nizami Ganjavi written in 1197.
 This poem is a part of the Nizami's Khamsa.
 The original title Haft Peykar can be translated literally as "seven portraits" with the figurative meaning of "seven beauties."
 The poem is a masterpiece of erotic literature, but it is also a profoundly moralistic work.

 During the Renaissance period, many poems were not written for publication; instead, they were merely circulated in manuscript form among a relatively limited readership.
-This was the original method of circulation for the Sonnets of William Shakespeare, who also wrote the erotic poems Venus and Adonis and The Rape of Lucrece.
+This was the original method of circulation for the sonnets of William Shakespeare, who also wrote the erotic poems Venus and Adonis and The Rape of Lucrece.

 The Perfumed Garden of Sensual Delight (Arabic: الروض العاطر في نزهة الخاطر) is a fifteenth-century Arabic sex manual and work of erotic literature by Muhammad ibn Muhammad al-Nefzawi, also known simply as "Nefzawi".
 The book presents opinions on what qualities men and women should have to be attractive and gives advice on sexual technique, warnings about sexual health, and recipes to remedy sexual maladies.
 It gives lists of names for the penis and vulva, and has a section on the interpretation of dreams.
 Interspersed with these there are a number of stories which are intended to give context and amusement.